Ask for help finding sources, narrowing or expanding your topic, and more!

 Searching the library catalog

-To search the library's collections of eBooks, use the eBook search express form, above or the eBooks search tab on the library homepage.
+To search the library's collections of eBooks, use the eBook search express form or the eBooks search tab on the library homepage.

 From a list, click a title to view the eBook catalog record.
 Look for a local note that lists the number of users for that book.
 If none is available, follow the "Connect to" link into the database record to see the number of simultaneous users.